egor-v-shkel/BetsAPI-crawler/README.md

-# BetsAPI-parser
+# BetsAPI-crawler
-App made to parse football matches from betsapi.com and notify user of matched events to telegram and desktop GUI.
+App made for crawl football matches from betsapi.com and notify user about matched events via telegram and desktop GUI.